-Part cabaret, part megaclub, all rap music video fantasy land.
-E11even is the party that never stops – literally.
-The 24-hour club has never closed since it first opened in February of 2014.
+2. E11even.
+It's part cabaret, part megaclub, all rap-music-video fantasyland.
+E11even is the party that never stops.
+The 24-hour club has been open round-the-clock since February 2014.
 It's a hedonistic playground of the highest order.
-Yes, there are topless dancers, but there's also former Cirque Du Soleil aerial performers and state-of-the-art lighting and sound.
+Yes, there are topless dancers, but there are also former Cirque du Soleil aerial performers and state-of-the-art lighting and sound.
 It's a double-decker party palace with a rooftop lounge and restaurant.
-It's constantly booking high-rate EDM acts.
+It's constantly booking highly rated EDM acts.
 Drake performed at E11even's New Year's 2016 shindig.
 It's not your average bachelor-party spot, but it's basically every Miami nightlife stereotype rolled into one odd but undeniably delicious burrito.
-Everyone has got to go at least once.
-That's an official Miami rule.
+Everyone must go at least once — that's an official Miami rule.
 29 NE 11th St., Miami; 305-829-2911; 11miami.com.

 If you like this story, consider signing up for our email newsletters.